twinleaf/twinleaf-web-ui/README.md

     # This should work
     cargo install tauri-cli --git https://github.com/tauri-apps/tauri

+UPDATE: one way forward is to install tauri-cli as a *global* package; that way it does not add many dependencies to the local project:

+    npm install -g @tauri-apps/cli

 ## Development Basics

 Check that tools are installed, and fetch node/npm depdendencies: